bhmdev/Building-Tracker-FE/README.md

 This application is designed to track potential investment opportunities for commercial real estate investors.

-It's broken down by building Address/Location, cost, Sq Footage, and date built.
+It's broken down by building Address/Location, Cost, Sq Footage, and Date built.

 The front end is hosted on [github pages](https://github.com/bhmdev/Building-Tracker-FE), and the backend API is hosted on [heroku](https://building-tracker-api.herokuapp.com/).

 **Technologies Used**

 <ol>
 Front-end:
 <li>HTML5</li>
 <li>CSS3</li>